VESPo: Verified Evaluation of Secret Polynomials: Introduction

 A third and more general approach which can be applied to the VPE problem is that of secure evaluation of arithmetic circuits.
-These protocols make use of fully homomorphic encryption (FHE) to outsource the evaluation of an arbitrary arithmetic circuit without revealing the circuit itself to the server.
-The VC Scheme of \cite{10.1007/978-3-642-14623-7_25} is based on Yao's label construction. $P$ is first transformed into an arithmetic circuit.
-The circuit is garbled once in a setup phase and sent to the server.
-To later perform a verified evaluation, the client sends an encryption of $x$, the server computes $P(x)$ through the garbled circuit, and the client can verify the result in time proportional to the circuit depth, which for us is \bigO{\log d}
+These protocols make use of fully homomorphic encryption (FHE) to outsource the evaluation of an arbitrary arithmetic circuit without revealing the circuit itself to the Server.
+The VC Scheme of \cite{Gennaro:2010:outsourcing} is based on Yao's label construction. $P$ is first transformed into an arithmetic circuit.
+The circuit is garbled once in a setup phase and sent to the Server.
+To later perform a verified evaluation, the Client sends an encryption of $x$, the Server computes $P(x)$ through the garbled circuit, and the Client can verify the result in time proportional to the circuit depth, which for us is \bigO{\log d}.

+Using similar techniques, Fiore et al. and Elkhiyaoui et al. \cite{Benabbas2011VerifiableDO,Fiore:2012:PVD,Elkhiyaoui2016EfficientTF} propose high-degree verified polynomial evaluations.
+The major issue for these works is that they were not meant to be dynamic: they use some structured masking that must be updated together with the polynomial update (otherwise updates leak some secrets).
+But then the update is not efficient anymore as the structure impacts all of the polynomial coefficient masking.

-Using similar techniques, Fiore et al. and Elkhiyaoui et al. \cite{Benabbas2011VerifiableDO,Fiore:2012:PVD,Elkhiyaoui2016EfficientTF} propose high-degree polynomial evaluations with a fully secure public verification solution.
-More recently, Fiore et al. \cite{Fiore:2020:bvced} propose a new protocol for more general circuits, using SNARKs over a quotient polynomial ring.
+More recently, Fiore et al. \cite{Fiore:2014:CCS,Fiore:2020:bvced,Bois:2021:verifencrypt} propose a new protocol for more general circuits, using succinct non-interactive arguments of knowledge (SNARKs) or probabilistically checkable proofs (PCPs) over a quotient polynomial ring.
 In contrast to our work, these protocols use more expensive cryptographic primitives, and they do not consider the possibility of efficiently updating the polynomial -- while preserving the security properties.
+A summary of how our protocols compare to the state of the art is given in~\cref{tab:compare}.